 In January 2020, the first known case of Coronavirus in the United States was announced in Washington state.
 Since that time, the global pandemic has impacted economies across the world.
 The United States and Washington state have gone through several stages of measures to control the spread of the virus.
-Most states, including Washington, are now fully reopened with over 60 percent of the adult population vaccinated against the virus as of August 2021.
+In Spring 2021, most COVID-related closures and travel restrictions were lifted and as of Spring 2022, most COVID-restrictions including mask mandates have been fully rescinded for travel.
+However, concerns with other COVID variants, such as Omicron BA.4 abd BA.5 continue to be a concern.
+As of July 2022, 74 percent of the adult population is vaccinated against the virus.

 The total financial impact on Pierce Transit operations was not as severe in 2020 as initially feared.
 Total revenue loss compared to the 2020 budget was approximately \$25 million.
 However, federal CARES Act funding made up all but \$5 million of that amount.
+Additionally, the agency received \$28,490,069 in Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) and \$42,226,350 in American Rescue Plan Act (ARPA) funds.
 Temporary service reductions and related cost savings allowed Pierce Transit to remain financially whole.

-Long term impacts to the economic downturn will still be felt in 2021 and beyond, with lower sales tax collections due to a lower base amount, as well as continued fare revenue shortfalls due to fewer transit riders.
-With additional federal funding, Pierce Transit was able to restore service to 95 percent of pre-COVID service hours in 2021 and anticipates a full restoration of service in 2022.
+Long term impacts to the economic downturn will still be felt in 2022 and beyond, with lower sales tax collections due to a lower base amount, as well as continued fare revenue shortfalls due to fewer transit riders.
+Pierce Transit has worked to provide as much service as possible.
+However, like many other transit agencies throughout the United States, operator availability has been a significant challenge as the agency works to recover from the pandemic.
+In 2022, Pierce Transit created a budget that allows the agency to increase local service to pre-pandemic levels if COVID conditions progress as anticipated.